 The volume of amniotic fluid in the uterus increases gradually throughout your pregnancy, until around the 36th week, after which it decreases until delivery.
 Most cases are mild to moderate, but occasionally it can be very severe.
 Polyhydramnios is a rare condition, experienced by less than 1% of all pregnant women.

 What Are the Symptoms?

-Polyhydramnios occurs at the beginning of the third trimester and usually has no noticeable symptoms.
+Polyhydramnios occurs at the beginning of the third trimester, and usually has no noticeable symptoms.
 It is the pressure placed on the belly and internal organs by the amniotic sac that is the first symptom.
-Other signs that you might have the condition include shortness of breath, constipation, heartburn, rapid weight gain, abdominal and feet swelling, reduction in urine, fatigue, unexpected enlargement of the pregnancy bump (macrosomia), and so on.
-However, as you might have read, these symptoms are very common in pregnant women.
-If you are concerned about having polyhydramnios or if any of these symptoms become worse, you should definitely see your doctor immediately.
+Other signs that you might have the condition include shortness of breath, constipation, heartburn, rapid weight gain, abdominal and feet swelling, reduction in urine, fatigue, and unexpected enlargement of the pregnancy bump (macrosomia).
+However, these symptoms are very common in pregnant women.
+If you are concerned about having polyhydramnios, or if any of these symptoms become worse, you should see your doctor immediately.

-If you’re carrying more than one baby in your belly, the chances of polyhydramnios is high.
-Especially with identical twins, who can develop a twin-to-twin transfusion syndrome, in which one fetus receives more amniotic fluid than the other.
+If you’re carrying more than one baby in your belly, the chances of polyhydramnios is high, especially if you are pregnant with identical twins, who can develop a twin-to-twin transfusion syndrome, in which one foetus receives more amniotic fluid than the other.
 This creates an imbalance in the flow of fluid in the amniotic sac.

 This is a condition in which there is an abnormal growth on the placenta.
 Polyhydramnios is one in addition to several other complications.